niztal/react-native-firebase-adapter/README.md

       }
   ```

-4. Introduce a new field which wraps the Firebase Android SDK Auth instance (FirebaseAuth) and initialize in constructor:
+4. Introduced a new field which wraps the Firebase Android SDK Auth instance (FirebaseAuth) and initialize in constructor:

    ```java